Honeygain Explains: Location-Based Web Restrictions

 As you join Honeygain, you become a part of a crowdsourced web intelligence network.
 Each proxyware-connected device then acts as a gateway – and there are currently millions of them all around the planet!
 This way, our business clients can see the web from every corner of the world and get a real unobstructed view.

-Naturally, each member of the network is compensated for shared traffic – you can choose to receive cash on PayPal or bitcoin to your favorite crypto wallet.
+Naturally, each member of the network is compensated for shared traffic – you can choose to receive cash on PayPal or JumpToken to your favorite crypto wallet.
 The best part is, the traffic passes through your device, never accessing what’s actually on it.
 Your personal data is completely safe at all times!

 Help businesses access publicly available web data around the world and start earning free money effortlessly today – download Honeygain by clicking the button bellow, sign up with the code 'sweetmoney' to receive 🎁FREE $5 🎁, and start your Honeygaining journey! 👇